PrefectHQ/prefect/docs/guides/ci-cd.md

 ## Prefect GitHub Actions

 Prefect provides its own GitHub Actions for [auth](https://github.com/PrefectHQ/actions-prefect-auth) and [deployment creation](https://github.com/PrefectHQ/actions-prefect-deploy).
 These actions can simplify deploying with CI/CD when using `prefect.yaml`, especially in cases where a repository contains flows that are used in multiple deployments across multiple Prefect Cloud workspaces.
-Integrating these actions with the earlier example cloud look as follows:
+Integrating these actions with the earlier example could look as follows:

 ```yaml
 name: Deploy Prefect flow